Living Through Chronic Migraine – My Real Life

 I learned that going to the emergency room with a bad migraine was futile.
 Even when I knew Toradol would help so much, they would basically give me Benadryl and a nausea medicine.
 I swear they just hoped I would fall asleep so they could send me home.
 They truly made me feel like I was saying I had a migraine to get drugs.
 I gave up on going to the emergency rooms.
 No matter how bad of a migraine I had, I would hide out at home and suffer in silence.

 I have been forced to live in amounts of pain that would completely cripple others.
 It is like being an unwilling masochist.
-The pain from chronic migraine has forced an increase to my pain tolerance.
+The pain from chronic migraine has forced an increase in my pain tolerance.
 I have slowly become able to function with various levels of migraine that I would not have been able to tolerate 12 years ago.
 I have learned to live my life and use my medication based on my own pain scale.
 I feel the pain and side effects of my chronic migraine daily.
 Despite this, I still have a life that is worth living.
 I have a dog and beautiful nieces.
 No matter how hard it seems to believe at times, I am loved by people.
 For me, this causes me to continue forcing my way through the world of chronic migraine.

 Can anybody relate to my story?
 Do you feel like your pain tolerance has increased due to living with migraines?